-This topic explains how to create an integration using the FotoWeb Selection Widget and the Export Widget, without using features that require additional API access.
+This topic explains how to create an integration using the FotoWeb Selection Widget and Export Widget without using features that require additional API access.

-- FotoWeb is installed on-premises with an activated API License
+- FotoWeb On-Premises with an activated API license

 - As redirection URI, specify the web URL on which the application is hosted.

 - Make a copy of the client ID, as it will be needed in the application.

 Once the user visits the application's start page in the browser, the application must request an access token, which must be passed to embedded widgets to authorize the user to access FotoWeb.

 Integration with a back end requires additional development in a different language and a suitable hosting platform (such as a stand-alone server or an app service in Microsoft Azure).
 A database or another kind of persistent storage is also needed for storing tokens.
 Such infrastructure incurs additional operational costs but may be acceptable due to the benefits, or it may already be available, for example, if the integrator already has a server, app service, and database used for other purposes.

 An app with a back-end provides additional security and a better user experience.
 Users can stay logged in and do not have to consent every time (using refresh tokens), and the app's authenticity is additionally verified using a client secret.

 Authorization with a back end is documented in Web Application or API authorization.

 A note about authorization